Steven Gerrard: Autobiography

 In September 2006, Gerrard published his first autobiography, Gerrard: My Autobiography, ghost-written by journalist Henry Winter, which went on to win the Sports Book of the Year honour at the British Book Awards.
 The autobiography ends with "I play for Jon-Paul".
 Gerrard's cousin, Jon-Paul Gilhooley, was killed in the 1989 Hillsborough disaster, when Gerrard was eight.
 Jon-Paul, who was 10 when he died, was the youngest of the 97 victims of the tragedy.
 "It was difficult knowing one of your cousins had lost his life", Gerrard said.
 "Seeing his family's reaction drove me on to become the player I am today.

 Gerrard released a second book in 2012, Steven Gerrard: My Liverpool Story.

-Gerrard's third volume of autobiography, My Story, written with Donald McRae, was published in September 2015.
+His third volume of autobiography, My Story, written with Donald McRae, was published in September 2015.
 In it, he opined that the four best players to have played alongside him are former Liverpool teammates Xabi Alonso, Fernando Torres and Luis Suárez and England teammate Wayne Rooney.